wangxiaobei565/ItemDecomposition/README.md

 * Set your model_path and log_path in the script.

 ## 2. Add our code to MARLRec
-We add nine different agents, indluding
+We add nine different agents and their corresponding facade and critic, indluding
 - SlateQ
 - Supervision
 - HAC_normal